 Check Price on Global Golf

-• Contoured wrist helps craft glove that fits closely to the hand with maximum comfort
+- Contoured wrist helps craft a glove that fits closely to the hand with maximum comfort

-The TaylorMade Tour Preferred Flex Golf Glove provides you with a slender shape that molds to your hand while giving you marvelous flexibility and breathability.
+The TaylorMade Tour Preferred Glove has a slender shape that molds to your hand while offering marvelous flexibility and breathability.

 Flexibility With Nylon Insert

-You’ll find the insert really helps out with additional flexibility when you are wrapping your hand around irons and hybrids.
+You’ll find the insert really helps with additional flexibility when you wrap your hand around irons and hybrids.

 Exceptional Breathability

-You won’t find a better golf glove for breathability.
+You won’t find better golf gloves for breathability.
 TaylorMade has given the Tour Preferred plenty of venting holes along the knuckles and fingers to keep your hand dry and cool during your round.

 The venting has been strategically placed for maximum airflow to reach the fingers and palm of your hand.